faranalytics/socketnaut/README.md

 ### What kind of scaling implementation is this?
 Socketnaut is a multithreaded *vertical* scaling implementation.
 However, Socketnaut could be containerized and scaled horizontally.

-### How is Socketnaut related to [eptanaut](https://github.com/faranalytics/eptanaut)?
+### How is Socketnaut related to [Socketnaut](https://github.com/faranalytics/Socketnaut)?
-Socketnaut is an offshoot from the eptanaut project.
-Socketnaut provides functionality similar to eptanaut; however, it implements a clear separation between the Proxy and Server concepts.
+Socketnaut is an offshoot from the Socketnaut project.
+Socketnaut provides functionality similar to Socketnaut; however, it implements a clear separation between the Proxy and Server concepts.